dmtrung14/O2Arena/README.md

 [Oxygen](https://oxy-gen.vercel.app/) is a sophisticated crypto trading sandbox designed for developing and testing trading strategies in a simulated, real-time environment.
 It provides a feature-rich interface that mirrors professional trading platforms, powered by live market data and advanced trading capabilities.

+For an in-depth project analysis, see [Devin's analysis](https://deepwiki.com/dmtrung14/oxygen).

 ## ✨ Key Features

 Here's a breakdown of the features currently implemented in `oxygen`, and a few that are on our wishlist for the future.